-Before analyzing the accuracy results, we want to go a bit further into some hypothesis by Felicisimo (1992) a) Gaussian distribution of the errors and b) relationship between outlying values of the t{i,j} population and the true errors.
-We show in figure 6 a QQ-plot of the distribution of the original t{i,j} population.
+Before analyzing the accuracy results, we want to go a bit further into some hypothesis by Felicísimo (1992) a) Gaussian distribution of the errors and b) relationship between outlying values of the $t{i,j}$ population and the true errors.
+We show in figure 6 a QQ-plot of the distribution of the original $t{i,j}$ population.
 The QQ-plot produces a linear relationship when two distributions are of the same type (even though with different parameters).
 In this case the target distribution is Gaussian.
-The x-coordinate corresponds to the normal cumulative error function, with no units, while the y-coordinate is the sampled cumulative density function of $\delta{i,j}$, measured in m.
-As it can be seen, Gaussian distribution is hardly achieved.
+The x-coordinate corresponds to the gaussian cumulative density function (cdf), with no units, while the y-coordinate is the sampled cdf of $\delta{i,j}$, measured in m.
+As it can be seen, a gaussian distribution is hardly achieved.